rust-lang/rust-forge/src/infra/docs/rustc-ci.md

 ### Other branches

 Other branches are just disabled and don’t run any kind of builds, since all the in-progress branches will eventually be tested in a PR.
-We try to encourage contributors to create branches on their own fork, but there is no way for us to disable that.

 ## Caching

-The main rust repository doesn’t use the native Azure Pipelines caching tools.
+The main rust repository doesn’t use the native GitHub Actions caching tools.
 All our caching is uploaded to an S3 bucket we control (`rust-lang-ci-sccache2`), and it’s used mainly for two things:

 ### Docker images caching

-The Docker images we use to run most of the Linux-based builders take a *long* time to fully build: every time we need to build them (for example when the CI scripts change) we consistently reach the build timeout, forcing us to retry the merge.
-To avoid the timeouts we cache the exported images on the S3 bucket (with `docker save`/`docker load`).
+The Docker images we use to run most of the Linux-based builders take a *long* time to fully build.
+To speed up the build, we cache the exported images on the S3 bucket (with `docker save`/`docker load`).

 Since we test multiple, diverged branches (`master`, `beta` and `stable`) we can’t rely on a single cache for the images, otherwise builds on a branch would